 Rami Malek’s love for Cartier watches is well-documented.
 Last year he was seen wearing the brand’s iconic Santos Dumont on several occasions.
 And why not?
 As arguably one of the first wristwatches ever invented, the Santos Dumont is an iconic watch.

-Now, the Bohemian Rhapsody star and inaugural GQ Middle East cover star has been signed-up by the jeweler (along with four other stars) to be the face of another icon: their updated Pasha de Cartier.
+Now, the Bohemian Rhapsody actor and GQ Middle East's September cover star has furthered his relationship with the jeweler (along with four other stars) and is the face of another icon: their updated Pasha de Cartier.

 Malek joins Troye Sivan, Willow Smith, Maisie Williams and Jackson Wang in what Cartier call a ‘community of unique personalities’ who represent the Pasha.